The Identity Shift

 This space isn’t about overcoming any of that.
 It’s about learning how to live alongside it.

-The Gentle Founder exists because I needed a way to build something without violence toward myself.
+The Gentle Founder exists because I needed a way to build something without being brutal to myself.
 Without the grind.
 Without pretending my nervous system could tolerate what the world often demands.
-This is a place for those of us who create, work, lead, and love… while managing pain, loss, uncertainty, and invisible weight.

 There’s no fix promised here.